 Income tax slips for students

 Print your form through uoZone, under the Finances and jobs tab.
-The form is available at the beginning of January.
+The form will be available on or before February 15.
 You don't have to include this form with your income tax—you submit it only if the government asks for it later on.

 Remember that the T2202A isn't an official receipt, but rather a confirmation of the deductible fees for a given fiscal year.
-Only the fees you have actually paid or have covered in a formal financial agreement (for example, a promissory note) appear on your T2202A.
+Only the fees you have actually paid appear on your T2202A.

 For more information on your income tax return, visit the Canada Revenue Agency website.